OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/01-servo-dimming-led.md

 ```
 pwmExp.driverInit()
 ```
-This line initializes the pwm expansion for usage.
-This starts the oscillator on the Pwm expansion which is necessary to produce the pwm signals
+This line initializes the PWM expansion for usage.
+This starts the oscillator on the PWM expansion which actually produces the signals sent through the pins.